 On July 9, 2018, the Livermore City Council initiated the process to transition from an at-large to district-based election system to comply with the California Voting Rights Act.
-The City Council made the decision after it received a pre-lawsuit letter threatening to sue the City because its at-large electoral system allegedly violates the Act.
+The City Council made the decision after receiving a pre-lawsuit letter threatening to sue the City because it’s at-large electoral system allegedly violates the Act.

 Cities throughout California are facing similar legal challenges to their at-large election systems.
 Most cities voluntarily shift to district-based elections when they receive the pre-lawsuit letters.
 The few cities that have defended their at-large election systems ultimately adopted district-based elections voluntarily or have been forced to adopt district based elections by the courts.
 Courts have consistently ruled that the Voting Rights Act is constitutional, and no city has successfully defended itself against an alleged violation.
 To help insulate cities from litigation costs, the state legislature recently created a safe harbor that limits the attorney’s fees a city must pay if it makes a voluntary transition within a short period of time.

-The City of Livermore currently uses an at-large election system that allows all voters in the City to elect council members and the mayor.
-In a district-based election system, the City is physically divided into separate council member districts, and the voters that live within each district get to elect a candidate from that district.
-The number and make-up of the council member voting districts will be decided by the Livermore City Council after a series of public hearings held over the next few months.
+The City of Livermore currently uses an at-large election system allowing all voters in the City to elect council members and the mayor.
+In a district-based election system, the City is geographically grouped into separate council member districts, and the voters that live within each district elect a candidate from that district.
+The number and make-up of the council member voting districts is decided by the Livermore City Council after a series of public hearings.
 The Mayor will continue to be elected at-large.

-The City of Livermore has established a district elections webpage (http://www.cityoflivermore.net/districtelections) to provide information regarding the boundary drawing and transition process.
+The City of Livermore has established a district elections webpage (http://www.cityoflivermore.net/districtelections) to provide information regarding the transition process.
 Residents may submit comments via email to firstname.lastname@example.org.